nextcloud/documentation/admin_manual/configuration/configuration-file-sharing.rst

 You may also allow users to create server-to-server shares (see "Configuring Server-to-Server Sharing" in the Admin manual).

-.. note:: The Shared folder has been removed from ownCloud 7.
-If you are upgrading from older ownCloud versions you will still have your old Shared folder, but new shares will appear in the top-level of your Files page, and the Shared folder is no longer required.
-You can now create your own folders for storing shared files, and organize, rename, and move them around like any other files.
+.. note:: The Shared folder has been removed from new installations of ownCloud 7.
+   Shares now appear in the top level of your file tree on your Files page.
+If you are upgrading from older ownCloud versions you will still have your old Shared folder, but you can change the default shared folder in ``config.php`` with the ``'share_folder' =>`` directive.

 Configure your sharing policy on your Admin page in the Sharing section.